Why study here

 We try to ensure that all of our students have the opportunity to give their feedback on our teaching and their student experience as a whole.

-Undergraduate students are encouraged to provide feedback through their student representatives and through questionnaires that are issued at the end of each module.
+Our staff-student panel has both student representatives and is chaired by an elected student, and students are encouraged to provide feedback through their student representatives and questionnaires issued at the end of each module.

 We offer support